Computationally efficient inference for latent position network models: Theoretical guarantees

 \section{Theoretical guarantees}

 This section provides theoretical results that characterise the error induced by our approximation.
 Indeed, replacing $\mathcal{L}_{\mathcal{Y}}(\mathcal{Z},\boldsymbol{\psi})$ with $\tilde{\mathcal{L}}_{\mathcal{Y}}(\mathcal{Z},\boldsymbol{\psi})$ in the MwG acceptance ratio implies that the stationary distribution of the Markov chain may not coincide anymore with the posterior distribution of interest described in Section \ref{sec:LPM_Bayesian_Inference}.
-Here, our main goal is to show that a noisy MwG sampler, such as the \texttt{NoisyLPM}, generates a sequence of random variables whose distribution can be made arbitrarily close to the posterior $\pi\left(\ \cdot\ \middle\vert \mathcal{Y} \right)$.
+Here, our main goal is to show that a noisy MwG sampler, such as the \texttt{NoisyLPM}, generates a sequence of random variables whose distribution can be made arbitrarily close to the true posterior $\pi\left(\ \cdot\ \middle\vert \mathcal{Y} \right)$.

 In fact, one can note that, by construction, our noisy MwG sampler admits the approximate posterior $\tilde{\pi}\left(\ \cdot\ \middle\vert \mathcal{Y} \right)$ as stationary distribution.
 Hence, the approximation error is directly, and globally, measured by $\|\pi-\tilde{\pi}\|$, i.e. the total variation distance between the two posteriors.
 However, obtaining an explicit expression or an upper bound of $\|\pi-\tilde\pi\|$ is challenging.
-In addition, since $\tilde{\pi}$ is the limiting distribution, evaluating $\|\pi-\tilde{\pi}\|$ would only be meaningful for an analysis in the asymptotic regime.
-For these reasons, we propose a series of results whose final goal is to quantify the error in a non-asymptotic framework, by aggregating the elementary errors that are generated by the noisy sampler at each iteration.
+Our main result (Theorem \ref{thm:main}) gives an upper bound of $\|\pi-\tilde\pi\|$ obtained by bounding the distance between the exact and noisy Markov chains, following \textcite{mitrophanov2005sensitivity}.
+The core of our work has been to devise a bound, which we believe is tight, on the distance between the two Markov kernels, see Theorem \ref{theorem_acceptance_probs_1} and Corollary \ref{corollary_2}.

-The theoretical framework is the analysis of the perturbation of uniformly ergodic Markov chains, initiated in \cite{mitrophanov2005sensitivity} and refined for the noisy Metropolis-Hastings case in \cite{alquier2016noisy}.
+The theoretical framework is the analysis of the perturbation of uniformly ergodic Markov chains, initiated in \textcite{mitrophanov2005sensitivity} and refined for the noisy Metropolis-Hastings case in \textcite{alquier2016noisy}.
 We first recall the uniform ergodicity assumption. \begin{assumption} A $\pi$-invariant Markov kernel $P$ operating on a state space $\mathcal{S}$ is uniformly ergodic if after $t\in\mathbb{N}$ iterations, the distance between the chain distribution and the stationary distribution is bounded as follows:

 for some $C<\infty$ and $\tau<1$. \end{assumption}